Common Plant, Uncommon Benefits

 Ferns are an exceptional source of omega-3 fatty acids – Experts agree that Americans don’t consume enough omega-3.
 These fatty acids are known to promote weight loss, keep cholesterol levels balanced, and enhance memory.
 Some research suggests that a diet high in omega-3 fatty acids work to prevent metabolic syndrome and type II diabetes in adults.

 Fiddleheads contain twice the antioxidants of blueberries – Antioxidants help to increase the body’s immune system.
 They work by preventing pathogenic agents from entering the body thus strengthening internal defenses.
 Ferns contain two times the antioxidant power of blueberries which are considered a superfood.

 Ferns have an anti-inflammatory effect on the body – Because of their high levels of antioxidants and omega-3s, ferns help to regulate the body’s response to inflammation.

-Fiber makes ferns a digestive system’s best friend – Fiddleheads contains 7g of dietary fiber in each half cup serving.
-They are an ideal side dish for people with Irritable Bowel Syndrome as their high concentration of fiber makes them easy to digest.
+Fiber makes ferns a digestive system’s best friend – Fiddleheads contains 7g of dietary fiber in each half-cup serving.
+They are an ideal side dish for people with Irritable Bowel Syndrome as their high concentration of texture makes them easy to digest.

 They are an excellent source of macronutrients – Although their physical makeup is primarily water, fiddlehead ferns contain ample amounts of protein and carbohydrates.
-Ferns have over 5g of carbohydrates and 5g of protein in every 100g of raw foliage.
+Ferns have over 5g of carbs and 5g of protein in every 100g of fresh foliage.

 Other fiddlehead varieties